Vitaliy901/FNX-task/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 8.2.
+The minimum requirement by this project template that your Web server supports:

+- PHP 8.2.
+- Docker Compose version v2.3.3
 ### SetUp

 First of all, create and run the **docker** containers